meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ![Droplet name](../../public/digitalocean/06.droplet-name.png)

-Tags are a very good method to know who created ressources, and for organizing resources or projects.
+Tags are a very good method to know who created resources, and for organizing resources or projects.
 Try to always add some tags to make clear what are the server purposes.

 ![Add tags](../../public/digitalocean/06.add-tags.png)